Smarter Giving: How Seniors Can Make an Impact and Save on Taxes

 Giving to charity is not just about helping others—it’s also an opportunity for seniors to save on taxes while making a meaningful difference.
 Yet, as highlighted in a recent Wall Street Journal article by Laura Saunders, less than 40% of wealthy retirees are aware of tax-saving tools like Qualified Charitable Distributions (QCDs) and Donor-Advised Funds (DAFs).
 This lack of awareness means many may be missing out on ways to maximize their generosity while reducing their tax burdens.

-Whether you want to directly support a favorite cause or keep your options open, tools like QCDs and DAFs can help you give in ways that match your goals and values.
+Whether you want to directly support a favorite cause or keep your options open, tools like QCDs and DAFs can help you give in ways that match your estate-planning goals and values.
 Here’s how these strategies work—and how they can benefit you.

 Qualified Charitable Distributions (QCDs): Easy Tax Savings Without Itemizing